 Hurricane season occurs June 1 – Nov.
 30, but the height of the season in North Florida typically starts in September, extending through the end of October.
-Though most of us are focused on preventing the spread of COVID-19, that should not downplay staying alert and prepared for potential tropical storms or hurricanes.

 Jennifer Silvey, emergency preparedness manager at UF Health Jacksonville, emphasizes that there is no better time to prepare than right now and encourages everyone to follow these steps.

 1. Do your research

 Jacksonville has six evacuation zones, named A through F. Those living in Zone A incur the most risk for weather disasters.
 Finding out which zone you are in is the first step in determining your home’s risk for damage and following directions for evacuation announcements accordingly.

 No matter which zone you live in, it’s better to be safe than sorry by developing a plan for any and all weather disasters.
 Don’t assume you won’t be affected based on your zone.
 Weather is unpredictable, and those outside of evacuation or flood zones could also incur other types of damage or lose power for long periods of time.
 Your plan could be as simple as securing a location away from home by staying with extended family in safe areas, or staying at home with enough supplies to get through bad weather.
 Either way, meet with your family, discuss when and where you will be, and what you need to secure in order to be safe.

 Hope for the best, but prepare for the worst.
 Imagine that your power goes out for at least a week.
 What will you, your family and your pets need to survive?
 Start with these items: